mgajda/less-arbitrary/towards-better-union.md

 about these values, but at the same it should be able to output them for debugging purposes.

+### Scaling to type environments

+For now we have only discussed typing of treelike values.
+However, it is natural to scale this approach to multiple types in
+API, where different types are referred to by name, and possibly contain each other.

+To address this situation, we show that environment of typelikes is also `Typelike`, and constraint unification can be  extended the same way.

 ### Simplification by finding unification candidates

 In most JSON documents we found that